WASR-series rifles: GP WASR-10

-The GP (General Purpose) WASR-10 is a 7.62×39mm caliber semi-automatic rifle that has been offered since the end of the Federal assault weapons ban.
+The GP (General Purpose) WASR-10 is a 7.62×39mm caliber semi-automatic rifle that has been offered since the end of the Federal Assault Weapons Ban.
 Factory-original rifles only support single-stack, low-capacity magazines (10-rounds).

 After import, Century Arms offered WASR rifles modified to accept double-stack, standard-capacity magazines.
 Pistol grip and thumbhole stocks were both commonly fitted to WASR rifles.

-After the sunset of the 1994 assault weapons ban, importers are allowed to equip WASR-10s with compensators, bayonet lugs, and folding stocks, thus making the WASR-10 a general purpose firearm.
+After the sunset of the 1994 assault weapons ban, importers are allowed to equip WASR-10s with compensators, bayonet lugs and folding stocks.

 GP WASR-10/63

 The GP WASR-10/63 was built using the same newly-manufactured single-stack receiver and chrome-lined barrel as the GP WASR-10, and the two models are cosmetically similar.
 However, while the GP WASR-10 was made with new parts, all parts on the GP WASR-10/63 (other than the barrel) came from a former Romanian military rifle.
 The original year of manufacture can be seen engraved on the left side of the trunnion (the trunnion is visible where it protrudes through the receiver on the left side, near the front), along with the original rifle's serial number.
 Dates seem to range from the early 1960s to the 1980s.
 Most or all small metal parts are marked with the last few digits of the original serial number.
 As with other WASR models imported into the United States, Century Arms modified these rifles to accept normal 30-round magazines.

 The pistol grip, trigger group, slant muzzle brake and gas piston were replaced with U.S.-made substitutes to comply with U.S. regulations.